GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/07.461-470/07.The-Dawn-of-God's-Dear-Sabbath/docs.md

 ---
+title: |
-title: 467.
-The Dawn of God's Dear Sabbath
+    467. The Dawn of God's Dear Sabbath - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 467.
+The Dawn of God's Dear Sabbath.
+The dawn of God's dear Sabbath Breaks o'er the earth again, As some sweet summer morning After a night of pain; It comes as cooling showers To some exhausted land, As shade of clustered palm trees 'Mid weary wastes of sand.
+    keywords:  |
-    keywords: Church Hymnal, The Dawn of God's Dear Sabbath, The dawn of God's dear Sabbath,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The Dawn of God's Dear Sabbath, The dawn of God's dear Sabbath.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 467. THE DAWN OF GOD'S DEAR SABBATH
+####  Church Hymnal 1941,

 ```txt
 1.